International Music Chart: Steve Lacy's "Bad Habit" Leads

 Steve Lacy’s “Bad Habit” tops this week’s international music chart, and it is followed at number 2 by Sam Smith and Kim Petras’ “Unholy.”

-David Guetta’s “I’m Good (Blue)” featuring Bebe Rexha rises to number 3, while Harry Styles’ “As it Was” drops one spot to number 4.
+David Guetta’s “I’m Good (Blue)” featuring Bebe Rexha sits at number 3, while Harry Styles’ “As it Was” maintains its spot at number 4.

 Lewis Capaldi’s “Forget Me” sits at number 5, while Post Malone’s “I Like You (A Happier Song) featuring Doja Cat maintains its spot at number 6.